(This page revised January 16, 2018)

 An alloy of gold, copper, and silver in which silver is predominant; has a slightly greenish yellow color.
 Frequently used decoratively together with rose gold as shown on the Parker 61 Heirloom cap below.
 See also gold, rose gold.

 A phonetic shorthand writing system for stenographers, devised by John Robert Gregg and first published in 1888.
 The rights to Gregg shorthand were owned by the Gregg Publishing Company, founded in 1896.
 The Gregg company licensed pen manufacturers to produce pens to Gregg’s specifications and use the Gregg name; these pens are relatively thin and have very firm fine nibs.
 Some Gregg pens were fitted with an enameled Gregg emblem inlaid into the end of the cap, as shown here on a Wahl pen from the late 1920s.
 Esterbrook produced several versions of Gregg nibs in its Renew-Point system, numbering them n555.
 Illustrated below is the first sentence of the Universal Declaration of Human Rights: “All human beings are born free and equal in dignity and rights,” in the simplified Gregg system.
 (Exemplar provided by Andrew Owen.)
+Read a history of Gregg Pens here.
 See also Pitman.

 |gripping section||(also neck, point section, section) A small tubular part, usually about the length of a finger joint, that is attached to one end of the barrel and into which are inserted the nib and feed.
 In pens that do not use the entire barrel as an ink reservoir, the gripping section provides a mount for the sac, cartridge, or other reservoir.
 In the illustration here, the gripping section is the black part between the gold nib and the marbled red barrel.|